vojtechruz/vojtechruzicka-blog/src/posts/java-cloning-problems/index.md

 ### Deep copy

-The implementation above utilizes Object\'s implementation of cloning thus returning a [shallow copy](https://stackoverflow.com/q/184710/4560142) of the object.
+The implementation above utilizes Object's implementation of cloning thus returning a [shallow copy](https://stackoverflow.com/q/184710/4560142) of the object.
 That means, if the copied object contains references to other objects, these objects are not cloned.
 This results in copied object pointing to the same objects as the original.
 A deep copy would clone even referenced objects.
 It may be fine in some cases, but not in others.
 Usually, you want your copies to be independent and changes in one should not result in unwanted changes in the other.

 Nevertheless, the shallow copy could be sufficient in some cases.
 One of the cases is if the object is immutable (including its references).
 If the object cannot change state, it safe to provide just a shallow copy functionality.
-The same applies if all the fields of the object\'s fields are primitives (and/or immutables).
+The same applies if all the fields of the object's fields are primitives (and/or immutables).
 Primitives are copied by value, not by reference, which means the copied instance will be completely independent on the original.

 In other cases, it is necessary to provide deep copy functionality.
-The problem is that you can no longer use Object\'s clone mechanism for that and you need to implement your own.
+The problem is that you can no longer use Object's clone mechanism for that and you need to implement your own.
 In such cases, it may be easier to try on of the alternative cloning approaches (see Alternatives below).
 If you want to implement it anyway, you have basically two options.
 First - do all the cloning manually - create a new instance using a constructor and fill all the fields.
 Second - still use `super.clone()`, but instead of returning the cloned object directly, just manually copy the fields which are not safe - that is primitive or immutable.

 The problem with the second approach is that it does not work well with final fields as you cannot receive an already constructed object and then assign its final fields.
 That goes directly against maximizing immutability.